-5 At-Home Ways to Tell if Your Diamond Is Real or Fake
+How to Tell if Your Diamond Is Real or Fake With 5 Home Tests

 Buying a diamond is an emotional purchase, so of course you'll want to know whether or not a diamond is real before you sign on the dotted line.
-Whether you're in the market to purchase a diamond ring or you want to inspect your own jewels, it's normal to want to know the authenticity of your stone.
+But how can you tell if a diamond is real?
+Whether you're in the market to purchase a diamond ring or you want to inspect your own jewels, it's normal to understandable that you'd want to know the authenticity of your stone.
 Diamonds have several "fake" counterparts that can easily be mistaken for real diamonds—natural gems with a strong resemblance to diamonds are colorless sapphire, colorless topaz and colorless zircon.
 There are also gems created in a lab, like YAG (yttrium aluminum garnet), GGG (gadolinium gallium garnet), CZ (synthetic cubic zirconia) and synthetic moissanite that look like real diamonds to the average person.
+This probably leaves you wondering how to tell if a diamond is real if there are so many look-alikes.

-“The biggest misconception is there's just one type of ‘fake.’
+Experts advise that you do your homework.
+"The biggest misconception is there's just one type of 'fake.'
 There are several diamond substitutes and stimulants on the market.
-Some of these substitutions have value in their own right—others are completely worthless,” says Shannon Delany, director of communications for James Allen.
+Some of these substitutions have value in their own right—others are completely worthless," says Shannon Delany, director of communications for James Allen.
+A real diamond has some qualities that can't be faked.

 Pro tip: It's also important to know if the diamond is certified within one of the three top grades – GIA, AGS, and IGI.
 When in doubt, you can use tools like Diamond Display Technology provided by James Allen that reviews and evaluates inclusions.

 Of course, you want your stone to stand the test of time.
-So if you’re questioning whether or not a diamond is real, we highly recommended you seek out the advice of a reputable jeweler—but if you’re in a pinch, we have a few simple ways you can test if a diamond is real or fake.
+So if you're questioning whether or not a diamond is real, we highly recommended you seek out the advice of a reputable jeweler.
+However, if you're in a pinch, we have five simple tests you can use at home to tell if a diamond is real or fake.

-Learn How to Tell if a Diamond Is Real Using 5 At-Home Diamond Tests:
+Real vs. Fake Diamond: How to Know if a Diamond Is Real Using 5 At-Home Tests

-Before we dive into the home tutorials, it’s important to know the difference between mounted and loose diamonds, as determining whether or not a diamond is real can depend on this.
+Before we dive into the home tutorials, it's important to know the difference between mounted and loose diamonds. how to tell if a diamond is real will vary, depending on whether the diamond is loose or set in a mounting.

-It’s easiest to test a loose diamond or one that hasn’t been mounted in a setting—for both authenticity and determining if there are any flaws.
-Often times, mounted diamonds can hide potential flaws, cracks or chips.
-Mounted diamonds also usually reflect light into the diamond, which makes it difficult for anyone but a reputable jeweler to assess the stone’s clarity or color.
-If you’re purchasing a mounted diamond, you may want to ask the jeweler to remove the stone so you can have it thoroughly inspected while it’s loose.
+It's easiest to test a loose diamond, or one that hasn't been mounted in a setting, for both authenticity and determining if there are any flaws.
+Often, mounted diamonds' mountings can hide potential flaws, cracks or chips.
+Mountings also usually reflect light into the diamond, which makes it difficult for anyone but a reputable jeweler to assess the stone's clarity or color.
+If you're purchasing a mounted diamond, you may want to ask the jeweler to remove the stone so you can have it thoroughly inspected while it's loose.

 "Occasionally, we do encounter stones that are not real diamonds.
 What we see more often than not are actually real diamonds of poor quality or enhancement," says Judd Rottenberg, principal at Long Jewelers, graduate gemologist at GIA and certificated gemologist at AGS.
 "For example, laser drilling and fracture fill are two ways to alter a stone to [make it] look better than it actually is."